 In 2020, 72% of employers reported increased usage of financial wellness resources, largely due to financial struggles caused by the pandemic.
 Because of all the upheavals over the past year, 62% of employers now feel that they’re extremely responsible for their employees’ financial wellness, while only 13% of employers reported feeling that way in 2013.
 The way the country was absolutely blindsided by the pandemic has opened many employer’s eyes to issues they didn’t see previously.

-One proven way to support employee financial wellness is by offering on-demand pay.
+One proven way to support employee financial wellness is by offering earned wage access.
 Having access to their earned wages helps employees pay bills on time, avoid late fees, overdraft fees and payday loans, and gives them a safety net for unforeseen and emergency expenses.
 In fact, this technology has been proven to save employees over $1,205 per year in fees.
-Because of this, on-demand pay is quickly becoming a highly sought-after benefit, with employees rating it as high as health care when evaluating benefits packages.
+Because of this, on-demand pay is quickly becoming a highly sought-after benefit, with employees rating it as high as healthcare when evaluating benefits packages.

 Not only does having access to their earned wages between paydays better their financial health, it also improves their relationship with their employers.
 When the employee-employer relationship is repaired, it results in increased employee productivity and lower turnover, since happy employees don’t want to leave their jobs.
 In fact, 59% of users say on-demand pay motivates them to go to work.
 Employees also provide better customer service because they have fewer worries and a more positive attitude about their jobs.